colinchambachan/PortfolioPulse/README.md

 Features on the agenda for future iterations:

 - CLI Tool for Statement upload (and pdf to jpg conversion via ffmpeg)
-- Email UI enhancements [COMPLETE]
+- [COMPLETED] Email UI enhancements
 - Gen AI Recommendations for Portfolio based on News

 <!-- 2.
 Tech + Architecture